youmioh91/youmioh91.github.io/_pages/about.md

   enabled: false
 ---

-### Understanding Earth's methane cycle through observations, models, isotopes, satellites, and artificial intelligence.
+### Understanding the changing global methane cycle through observations, models, isotopes, satellites, and artificial intelligence.

-Methane is responsible for nearly one-third of modern global warming, yet its natural and anthropogenic sources remain one of the largest uncertainties in the global carbon cycle.
-My research integrates atmospheric observations, stable isotopes, satellite retrievals, atmospheric inverse modeling, process-based models, and artificial intelligence to better understand how methane emissions are changing and how they influence Earth's climate.
-My work bridges observations and models across scales to improve estimates of methane sources and sinks and advance our understanding of the global methane budget.
+Methane is responsible for nearly one-third of present-day global warming, yet its sources, sinks, and climate feedbacks remain among the largest uncertainties in the Earth system. **My research seeks to understand how the global methane cycle is changing and to identify the natural and anthropogenic processes driving those changes.**

+**To address these questions, I integrate atmospheric observations, stable isotope measurements, satellite retrievals, atmospheric inverse modeling, process-based ecosystem models, and artificial intelligence.** By combining complementary observations with physics-based and data-driven approaches, I develop next-generation frameworks to better quantify methane emissions and sinks, reduce uncertainties in the global methane budget, and improve our understanding of methane–climate feedbacks.

-I co-lead the development of **[CarbonTracker-CH₄](https://gml.noaa.gov/ccgg/carbontracker-ch4/)**, NOAA's global atmospheric methane data assimilation system, and lead **[AI4Methane](https://ai4ch4.com)**, an international research community advancing artificial intelligence for methane science.
+I co-lead the development of **[CarbonTracker-CH₄](https://gml.noaa.gov/ccgg/carbontracker-ch4/)**, NOAA's global atmospheric methane data assimilation system, and founded and co-lead **[AI4Methane](https://ai4ch4.com)**, an international collaborative network advancing artificial intelligence for methane science.